wp-plugins/updraftplus/readme.txt

-=== UpdraftPlus Backup ===
+=== UpdraftPlus - WordPress Backup and Restoration ===
 Contributors: DavidAnderson
-Tags: backup, backups, restore, database, rackspace, amazon, s3, amazon s3, s3 compatible, dropbox, google drive, rackspace cloud files, rackspace, cloud files, dreamhost, dreamobjects, ftp, webdav, google cloud storage, cloudian, cloudn, connectria, constant cloud, eucalyptus, nifty, nimbula, back up, multisite, restoration, sftp, ftps, migrate, duplicate, copy, updraft, schedule, database backup, db backup
+Tags: backup, backups, restore, database, rackspace, amazon, s3, amazon s3, s3 compatible, dropbox, google drive, rackspace cloud files, rackspace, cloud files, dreamhost, dreamobjects, ftp, webdav, google cloud storage, cloudian, cloudn, connectria, constant cloud, eucalyptus, nifty, nimbula, back up, multisite, restoration, sftp, ftps, migrate, duplicate, copy, updraft, schedule, database backup
 Requires at least: 3.1
 Tested up to: 3.6
-Stable tag: 1.6.17
+Stable tag: 1.7.3
 Author URI: http://updraftplus.com
 Donate link: http://david.dw-perspective.org.uk/donate
 License: GPLv3 or later

-Easy and complete backups and restoration.
+Easy and complete backups + restoration.
 Manual or automated backups (Amazon S3, Dropbox, Google Drive, Rackspace, FTP, SFTP, WebDAV, email + others).

 == Description ==

 <a href="http://updraftplus.com">UpdraftPlus</a> simplifies backups (and restoration).
 Backup into the cloud (Amazon S3 (or compatible), Dropbox, Google Drive, Rackspace Cloud, DreamObjects, FTP, SFTP, WebDAV and email) and restore with a single click.
 Backups of files and database can have separate schedules.

-* Thousands of users: widely tested and reliable (over 170,000 downloads).
-Ranks in the top 1% on rankwp.com (228 out of 25,000 plugins).
+* Thousands of users: widely tested and reliable (over 215,000 downloads).
+Ranks in the top 0.5% on rankwp.com (70th out of 25,000 plugins).
-* Top-quality: ranks 45th out of 25,000 plugins for quality on rankwp.com (top 0.25% - last checked 23rd May 2013).
+* Top-quality: ranks 52nd out of 25,000 WordPress plugins for quality on rankwp.com (top 0.25% - last checked 20th August 2013).
-* Supports backups to Amazon S3 (or compatible), Dropbox, Rackspace Cloud Files, Google Drive, Google Cloud Storage, DreamHost DreamObjects, FTP and email.
+* Supports WordPress backups to Amazon S3 (or compatible), Dropbox, Rackspace Cloud Files, Google Drive, Google Cloud Storage, DreamHost DreamObjects, FTP and email.
 Also (via an add-on) FTP over SSL, SFTP and WebDAV.
 (Note: Microsoft forbid SkyDrive to be used by backup software).
 Some examples of S3-compatible providers: Cloudian, Connectria, Constant, Eucalyptus, Nifty, Nimbula, Cloudn.
 * Quick restore (both file and database backups)
 * Backup automatically on a repeating schedule
 * Site duplicator/migrator: can copy sites, and (with add-on) move them to new locations
 * Files and databases can have separate schedules
 * Failed uploads are automatically resumed/retried
+* Large sites can be split into multiple archives
 * Select which files to backup (plugins, themes, content, other)
 * Select which components of a backup to restore
 * Download backup archives direct from your WordPress dashboard